 Norman grew up speaking Yiddish at home.
 Today he sings in the Yiddish Chorus of the Boston Workmen’s Circle.
 Norman’s father, Misha (Morris) led High Holiday and Shabbat services at Temple Beth Israel for many years.

 His mother, Bluma (Betty) was a member of the Sisterhood.
 His uncle, Isidore (Izzy) Levine, served on the original board of directors of the Temple and served two terms as Temple president.
 Norman attended Hebrew School at TBI and was active in the USY, serving two years as chapter president and a term as Connecticut regional treasurer.
+In recent years, Norman has spoken at local middle and high schools about the lessons of the Holocaust.
+In 2019 he became President Emeritus of the Preservation Society.

 Vice President Evert Gawendo is delighted to be a part of the group committed to seeing Temple Beth Israel preserved.
 The Temple has special meaning to him as the son of Jacob and Ray Gawendo, original founding members.
 He went through Hebrew school, was a member of the youth groups & USY and had his Bar Mitzvah at TBI.
 He lives in Norwich, CT with his wife Lisa.